jameshub97/Agent_Based_System/README.md

 # Agent_Based_System
-Multiagent book system.
-Simulated intelligent system which automated transactions between brokers, buyers, and sellers within the context of buying and selling books.
+Multi-ageent automated transactions between brokers, buyers, and sellers in the context of buying and selling books.